geerma/azure-cafe-app/README.md

 - **Database:** The application utilizes Microsoft Azure SQL Database to store information relating the the user, product, orders, and reservations.

-- **Cloud Services:** Utilized Azure Blob Storage and Azure Front Door CDN to optimize the delivery of low-latency content at scale
+- **Cloud Services:** Utilized Azure Blob Storage and Azure Content Delivery Network (CDN) to optimize the caching and global delivery of low-latency content at scale

 ## Live Demo